 We must not forget that aviation is one of the most (if not the most) economic method of transportation.
 There are no real alternatives as of yet.
 Cleaner fuels are being developed right now and this will increase the advantage this industry has over other forms of transportation.

-The aviation industry is working hard at reducing fuel consumption, mainly by better engine design, newer cleaner fuels and better aerodynamics and aircraft design.
+The aviation industry is working hard at reducing fuel consumption, mainly by better engine design, newer cleaner fuels and better aerodynamics, aircraft and engine design.

 Crude oil is still a relatively easy to find form of energy, but it seems that it is not readily renewable.
 So we need another form that is renewable, cheap, has comparable energy content, is easy to obtain and friendly to the environment.